abegehr/first_stream_listen_issue/README.md

 ![screenshot](./screenshot.png)

-I expect the log to be:
+I expect listener() to be called as soon as the first value is yielded from the stream:

 ```text
 Restarted application in 607ms.